MervanA/work-addons/README.md

-# MoshellAddOn
+# MoshellBible

-stuff to help with moshell
+plan is to prep Moshell Quick 'snipit' like toosl and guides

-make sure you have a working Moshell download (clone) the repo to your home folder add .moshellrc to your homefolder or symlink it
+make sure you have a working Moshell (some commands rquire v19+)